-Our dedicated Ophthalmologists offer diagnosis, treatment and prevention of veterinary ocular diseases and infections.
+Our dedicated New Hampshire Ophthalmologists offer diagnosis, treatment and prevention of veterinary ocular diseases and infections.

 Our ophthalmologists will work with you and your family veterinarian to provide the comprehensive eye care your dog or cat needs.
 Our board certified specialists have extensive training and experience in a broad range of ophthalmic services.

 Here’s what to expect at your pet’s first ophthalmology visit.

 - Keratoconjunctivitis (dry eye)

 - Cherry eye

 Your Pet’s Complete Ophthalmic Examination Includes:

 - Microscopic exam of eyelids, iris, cornea, lens